Life and Miracles of Saint Thecla

-The Life and Miracles of Saint Thecla (De vita et miraculis sanctae Theclae) is an anonymous Greek hagiography of Thecla, the reputed follower of Paul of Tarsus, written between 468 and 476.
+The Life and Miracles of Saint Thecla (De vita et miraculis sanctae Theclae) is a Greek hagiography of Thecla, the reputed follower of Paul of Tarsus.
+The text was composed between 445 and 474.

 It consists of two books, the first a biography and the second an account of 46 posthumous miracles wrought by Thecla.
 The Life is an expansion of the earlier Greek Acts of Thecla.
 The full Life and Miracles is about ten times longer than the Acts.

 The Life circulated independently of the Miracles, but the Miracles was always transmitted with the Life.
 There are a total of twelve manuscripts of the Life, but only four of those include the Miracles.
 The manuscripts that include the Miracles are: